Actindo-AG/Documentation/Channels/Integration/01_ManageConnections.md

   ![Credentials](../../Assets/Screenshots/Channels/Settings/Connections/Credentials.png "[Credentials]")

-  > [Info] Depending on the driver of the selection, the fields in the *Credentials* section differ.
+  > [Info] Depending on the selected driver, the fields in the *Credentials* section differ.

-4. If necessary, enter the required data in the fields in the *Credentials* section.
+4. If available, enter the required data in the fields in the *Credentials* section.

 5. Click the [SAVE] button.
   The connection will be established.
 The *Checking credentials...* notice is displayed.